coconutlabs/julius/msvc/00README.txt

 HOW TO COMPILE JULIUS ON MSVC / THE JULIUS CLASS
 =================================================

-This file explains how to compile Julius on Microsoft Visual C++ 2008.
-A sample application "SampleApp" and the Julius wrapper class is also described here.
-See below to see how to compile Julius and test them.
+This file describes how to compile Julius on Microsoft Visual C++ 2008.
+A sample application "SampleApp" and the Julius wrapper class is also included.
+See below to see how to compile and test it.

-This package has been developed and tested on Visual C++ 2008 Express Edition on Windows Vista 32bit/64bit, and Visual C++ 2008 Professional on Windows XP.
+The MSVC support has been developed and tested for MS Visual C++ 2008 on both Professional and Express Edition, on Windows Vista 32bit/64bit and XP.

-You need an acoustic model and a language model to run Julius as speech recognizer.
-You should also have a jconf configuration file.
+If you are totally new to Julius, please note that an acoustic model and a language model is needed to run Julius as speech recognizer.
-Julius is not distirbuted with models.
-If you don't know what to do, see the Julius Web for details.
+You should also have a jconf configuration file to specify Julius models and other option values.
+If you don't know what to do, learn from the Julius Web for details.

 1. Preparation
 ===============

 "Microsoft DirectX SDK" is required to compile Julius.
-You can get it from the Microsoft Web.
+You can get it from the Microsoft Web site.

-Julius also uses these two open-source libraries:
+Also, Julius uses these two open-source libraries:

    - zlib
    - portaudio (V19)

 The pre-compiled win32 libraries and header files are already included under the "zlib" and "portaudio" directory.

-"SampleApp" requires acoustic model, language model and jconf file that also works with Julius.
-The jconf file should be placed as "default.jconf" in the same directory as "SampleApp.exe".
+If they don't work on your environment, compile them by yourself and replace the headers and libraries under each directory.
+Also, please place the compiled portaudio DLL to both "Release" and "Debug" directories.

 2. Compile
 ===========

-Simply open the "JuliusLib.sln" file, and build it!
-You will get "julius.exe" and "SampleApp.exe" under "Debug" or "Release" directory.
+Open "JuliusLib.sln" with MS VC++, and build it!
+You will get libraries, "julius.exe" and "SampleApp.exe" under "Debug" or "Release" directory.

-If you got an error when linking "zlib" or "portaudio", try compiling them by your own.
-Get the sources, compile it, and then place all the .h and generated .lib files under the corresponding directories, and rebuild Julius.
-If you have re-compiled portaudio library, you may have to copy the generated portaudio DLL file into the "Release" and "Debug" directories.
+If you got an error when linking "zlib" or "portaudio", compile them by yourself and replace the headers and libraries under each directory.
+Also, please place the compiled portaudio DLL to both "Release" and "Debug" directories.

 3. Test
 ========

-You need an acoustic model and a language model to run Julius as speech recognizer.
-You should also have a jconf configuration file.
-Julius is not distirbuted with models.
-If you don't know what to do, see the Julius Web for details.

 3.1  julius.exe
 -----------------

 "julius.exe" is a console application, which runs as the same as the distributed win32 version of Julius.
-You can run it from command prompt with a working jconf file:
+You can run it from command prompt with a working jconf file, just the same way as the pre-compiled win32 version:

     % julius.exe -C xxx.jconf

 3.2  SampleApp.exe
 -------------------

-"SampleApp.exe" is a sample GUI application which runs Julius engine and dump each speech event to a main window.
+"SampleApp.exe" is a sample GUI version of Julius which uses a simple Julius wrapper class and JuliusLib libraries.

-Before start, you should place a working jconf file as "default.jconf" at the same directory as "SampleApp.exe".

-When SampleApp is run, the Julius engine will start inside as a separate thread, and will send messages to the main window at each speech event (trigger, recognition result, etc.).
+At SampleApp main window, open the jconf file you want to run.
+Then the Julius engine will start inside as a separate thread, and will send messages to the main window at each speech event (trigger, recognition result, etc.).

 If you have some trouble displaying the results, try modifying the locale setting at line 98 of SampleApp.cpp to match your language